defano/digital-design/docs/simulation-instructions.md

 Use the `iverilog` command to compile your Verilog sources (including testbench and/or other test-related sources) into Icarus Verilog's internal representation, called VVP.

 For example, the Knight Rider project has one RTL source file (`rtl/knightrider.v`) and one testbench file (`test/testbench.vt`).
-We would compile this to `simulation.vvp` using the command:
+We can compile this to `simulation.vvp` using the command:

 ```
 $ iverilog -o simulation.vvp rtl/knightrider.v test/testbench.vt